EwanROUX/Projet-ile-flottante/README.md

-🌍 Projet Île Flottante - Three.js
+🌍 Floating Island Project - Three.js

-Ce projet est une scène interactive en 3D réalisée avec Three.js, où une île flottante est explorée par un personnage zombie.
-Le joueur peut se déplacer sur l'île et tomber en dehors si il quitte la zone jouable.
+This project is an interactive 3D scene created with Three.js, where a floating island is explored by a zombie character.
+The player can move around the island and fall off if they leave the playable area.

-🔧 Comment refaire ce projet de A à Z ?
+🔧 How to Rebuild This Project from Scratch?

-Si tu veux refaire ce projet sur ta machine, voici un guide détaillé pour tout installer et configurer correctement.
+If you want to rebuild this project on your machine, here’s a detailed guide to install and configure everything correctly.

-1️⃣ Installer Node.js et npm
+1️⃣ Install Node.js and npm

-D'abord, assure-toi d'avoir Node.js installé sur ton ordinateur.
-Pour vérifier, vas dans ton Terminal et tape ceci :
+First, make sure you have Node.js installed on your computer.
+To check, go to your terminal and type the following:

 node -v
 npm -v

-Si ce n’est pas installé, télécharge et installe Node.js via ton navigateur
+If it’s not installed, download and install Node.js via your browser from here.

-2️⃣ Créer un dossier et initialiser un projet
+2️⃣ Create a Folder and Initialize a Project

-Ouvre ton Terminal et exécute les commandes suivantes :
+Open your terminal and run the following commands:

 mkdir Projet-ile-flottante
 cd Projet-ile-flottante
 npm init -y

-Cela va créer un dossier et générer un fichier package.json.
+This will create a folder and generate a package.json file.

-3️⃣ Installer Three.js et les dépendances
+3️⃣ Install Three.js and Dependencies

-Dans le dossier du projet, installe Three.js avec npm sur ton Terminal :
+In the project folder, install Three.js using npm in your terminal:

 npm install three

-Sur ton Terminal, on installe aussi un serveur de développement pour voir les changements en direct :
+In your terminal, we also install a development server to see the changes live:

 npm install vite --save-dev

-4️⃣ Créer la structure du projet sur VSCode :
+4️⃣ Create the Project Structure in VSCode

-Dans le dossier Projet-ile-flottante, crée cette arborescence :
+In the Projet-ile-flottante folder, create the following structure:

 Projet-ile-flottante/
-│── assets/            → Contiendra les fichiers statiques (modèles 3D, images) │── node_modules/      → Dépendances installées avec npm
+│── assets/            → Will contain static files (3D models, images) │── node_modules/      → Dependencies installed with npm
-│── index.html         → Page principale
+│── index.html         → Main page
-│── package.json       → Fichier de configuration npm
+│── package.json       → npm configuration file
-│── package-lock.json  → Verrouillage des versions des dépendances
+│── package-lock.json  → Locks the versions of the dependencies
-│── script.js          → Script principal contenant le code JavaScript
+│── script.js          → Main script containing JavaScript code
-│── style.css          → Feuille de styles pour l'interface
+│── style.css          → Stylesheet for the interface

-5️⃣ Ajouter Three.js au projet
+5️⃣ Add Three.js to the Project

-Dans script.js, ajoute mon code situé dans le code ci-joint :
+In script.js, add my code provided in the attached code.

-6️⃣ Lancer le projet
+6️⃣ Run the Project

-Recopie mon code package.json pour pouvoir démarrer le serveur avec Vite :
+Copy my package.json code to start the server with Vite.

-Puis, démarre le projet avec ceci dans ton Terminal :
+Then, start the project with this command in your terminal:

 npm run dev

-Tu devrais voir la scène Three.js s'afficher dans ton navigateur ! 🚀
+You should see the Three.js scene appear in your browser! 🚀

-7️⃣ Ajouter un modèle 3D et gérer les déplacements
+7️⃣ Add a 3D Model and Handle Movements

-Tu peux ajouter des modèles 3D .glb en utilisant un GLTFLoader.
-Installe le loader dans ton Terminal avec :
+You can add .glb 3D models using a GLTFLoader.
+Install the loader in your terminal with:

 npm install three/examples/jsm/loaders/GLTFLoader.js

-Dans script.js, charge un modèle 3D comme dans mon code script.js :
+In script.js, load a 3D model like this:

-Exemple :
+Example:

 // Load the GLB model for the fantasy house loader.load('assets/fantasy_floating_island.glb', (gltf) => {